 The library garden is currently partially shaded in the morning hours year-round by the residential building to the east.
 In the early morning hours, the library garden is in full shade.
-However, because of the location of the library garden southwest of the project site, the sun would never be far enough to the north such that the shadow from the proposed project (either option) would reach the library garden during the period from one hour after sunrise to one hour before sunset.
-Around the summer solstice (approximately June 21), shadow from the proposed project (both options) could potentially reach the northwestern most corner of the library garden during the first few minutes after sunrise.
+However, because of the location of the library garden southwest of the project site, the sun would never be far enough to the north such that the shadow from the proposed project (either option) would reach the library garden during the hours governed by section 295.
+Around the summer solstice (approximately June 21), shadow from the proposed project (both options) could potentially reach the northwestern most corner of the library garden during the first few minutes after sunrise (outside the time governed by section 295).
 However, the sun is so low in the sky at this time that any shadow from the proposed project would not reach beyond shadow cast by the garden's own fence.
 Therefore, shadow from both options would have a less-than-significant effect on the library garden.